grdddj/done-for-today/plan.md

 # Tomorrow

-Manufacturing tests:
-- add the admin section

 Translations:
 - zbyva 2 sekund ... solve the issue with plurals
 - loader text in new language
-- revert the newlines for english language --- check if it fits with the newlines

 ---